awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[CodeSigningConfigArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-codesigningconfigarn)` property of an `AWS::Lambda::Function` resource\.

  `CodeUri`   <a name="sam-function-codeuri"></a>
-The function code's Amazon S3 URI, local file path, or [FunctionCode](sam-property-function-functioncode.md) object\.
+The function code's Amazon S3 URI, path to local folder, or [FunctionCode](sam-property-function-functioncode.md) object\.
 This property only applies if the `PackageType` property is set to `Zip`, otherwise it is ignored\.
 **Notes**:
 1\.
 If the `PackageType` property is set to `Zip` \(default\), then one of `CodeUri` or `InlineCode` is required\.
 2\.
 If an Amazon S3 URI or [FunctionCode](sam-property-function-functioncode.md) object is provided, the Amazon S3 object referenced must be a valid [Lambda deployment package](https://docs.aws.amazon.com/lambda/latest/dg/deployment-package-v2.html)\.
 3\.
-If a local file path is provided, for the code to be transformed properly the template must go through the workflow that includes the `sam deploy` or `sam package` command\.
+If the path to a local folder is provided, for the code to be transformed properly the template must go through the workflow that includes [sam build](sam-cli-command-reference-sam-build.md) followed by either [sam deploy](sam-cli-command-reference-sam-deploy.md) or [sam package](sam-cli-command-reference-sam-package.md)\.
+By default, relative paths are resolved with respect to the AWS SAM template's location\.
 *Type*: String \| [FunctionCode](sam-property-function-functioncode.md)
 *Required*: Conditional
 *AWS CloudFormation compatibility*: This property is similar to the `[Code](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-code)` property of an `AWS::Lambda::Function` resource\.
 The nested Amazon S3 properties are named differently\.